justinchoi001/liferay-learn-0/docs/commerce/user-guide/sales/order-management-statuses.md

 ## Workflow Status

-The *Workflow Status* gives information about where an order is in one of the two [order workflows](../order-workflows/README.md).
-(The meaning of each workflow status differs depending on which tab on the [*Orders* Menu](../orders-menu/README.md) it is found.)
+The *Workflow Status* gives information about where an order is in one of the two [order workflows](../order-workflows/README.md). (../sales/orders-menu.md) it is found.)

 ### Open Tab